ganeshrvel/npm-electron-root-path/README.md

 // read a file in the root
 const location = path.join(rootPath, 'package.json');
 const pkgInfo = fs.readFileSync(location, { encoding: 'utf8' });
 ```

+- *location*  variable will point to the APP_PACKAGE_NAME.app directory on packaging the app.

 ## Building from Source